Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

 # PR-PixelWise

-Overview:
+# Overview:

 This code is associated with the paper : “VIPR: Vectorial Implementation of Phase Retrieval for fast and accurate microscopic pixel-wise pupil estimation 2020”.

 The code generates a phase mask from a set of images with pre-defined coordinates ( for a z-stack or any general design), optimized mainly for high NA objectives.

+# Note on future updates

+This demo is a current working version with 2 examples; in the near future a MATLAB GUI will be added for easier use, and later a JAVA GUI will be added.

-Other software use:
+# Other software use:

-•	The demo code uses bio-formats (bfmatlab) to load the demo images (The user needs to download it and add it to the path).
+•	The demo code uses bio-formats (bfmatlab) to load the demo images (the user needs to download it and add it to the path).

-•	Finobj.mat written by Yair M. Altman , used to handles the plots better.
+•	Finobj.mat written by Yair M. Altman , used to handles the plots.

-Software use guide:

-General guidelines:
+# General guidelines:

-•	the code is designed around doing most of the optical computations once.
+•	Evaluation and testing was done on a laptop with I7 8750H CPU and NVIDIA GeForce 2070RTX.

 •	Coordinate system is defined like MATLAB images (x is right and y is down).

-Work flow:
+# Work flow:

 1)	Open ''Main''

+2) Choose data set ( data_set = 1 for EPFL DH data and data_set = 2 for TP).

-2)	Access the script ''VIPR_user_input'':
+3)	Access the script ''VIPR_user_input'':
-This script contains all the required user data which is needed for Main.mat to run.
+This script contains all the required user data which is needed for ''Main.mat'' to run.

-Part A: this part contains the flags which control the MATLAB code outline:
+* Part A: this part contains the flags which control the MATLAB code outline:

 a)	Prior_mask_flag :(default 0) - 1 if you want to start from a pre-defined mask and not from a clear aperture.